-San Diego is basically everything you expect from Los Angeles: sun, beach, sky, food, culture, laid-back vibes and nightlife…expect without the disappointment.
-Sorry LA, but you are a smoggy, traffic-ridden mess while San Diego is colorful, fresh, innovative and everything we could possibly hope for in a seaside city.
+San Diego is everything you expect from Los Angeles: sun, beach, sky, food, culture, laid-back vibes, and nightlife — except without the inevitable disappointment.
+Sorry LA, but you are a smoggy, traffic-ridden mess while San Diego is colorful, fresh, innovative, and everything we could possibly hope for in a seaside city.

 This is San Diego, everything here is easy – including getting here!
 Of course, you could always hire a car and have a bit of an adventurous road trip including Palm Springs and Vegas… but when you are in San Diego, for the most part, public transport makes getting around a break (even if most locals don’t seem to use it!).

 If you’re ready to start exploring all it has to offer, then check out our list of some unique things to do in San Diego – and these are only some of many!

 Only in San Diego could you find something termed an ‘urban cultural park,’ and it’s pretty damn great.
 The 1200 acres of Balboa Park takes up a rectangular space in the middle of the city and encompass green areas, walking paths, a whopping 17 museums, theatres and the famous zoo (more on that later).
 It was established in 1868 and is one of the oldest dedicated recreational areas in the US, making it an integral part of San Diego’s history.